core-wg/oscore/draft-ietf-core-object-security.md

     - The "protected" field, which SHALL include:

         * The "Partial IV" parameter.
 The value is set to the Sender Sequence Number.
-The Partial IV is a byte string (type: bstr), where the length is the minimum length needed to encode the sequence number.
-An Endpoint that receives a COSE object with a sequence number encoded with leading zeroes (i.e. longer than the minimum needed length) SHALL reject the corresponding message as malformed.
+The Partial IV is a byte string (type: bstr), and SHOULD be of minimum length needed to encode the sequence number.

         * The "kid" parameter.
 The value is set to the Context Identifier (see {{sec-context-section}}).
 This parameter is optional if the message is a CoAP response.